The Gunny Sack

 How To Make Valentine’s Day Donuts

-• Mix: Prepare the vanilla glaze and put a 1/2 cup each into two small bowls and the remaining glaze into a larger bowl.
+Mix: Prepare the vanilla glaze and put a 1/2 cup each into two small bowls and the remaining glaze into a larger bowl.
 Tint one of the small bowls red and the other pink.
 Set these aside for later.

 a heart-shaped glazed donut on a wire rack

 • Glaze: While the donuts are still warm, coat them with plain glaze.
-This double glazing technique is optional but having a base layer of plain glaze will make the colored glaze show up so much better.
+This double glazing technique is optional, but having a base layer of plain glaze will make the colored glaze show up so much better.

 glazed donuts decorated for valentines day in a box

-• Decorate: To decorate your glazed doughnuts (homemade or store-bought), start by adding a drizzle of red and pink glazes into the bowl of plain glaze.
+• Decorate: To decorate your glazed doughnuts (homemade or store-bought), start by adding a drizzle of the red and pink glazes into the bowl of plain glaze.
 Then dip the donuts into the glaze and place them on a wire rack.
-Add the silver hearts and silver glitter immediatly before the glaze sets.
+Add the silver hearts and silver glitter immediately before the glaze sets.

 silver heart shaped sprinkles on a pink valentines donut